Pandoa/EasyEmail/README.md

 	Email->SetServerType    (ESmtpServerType    ::ESMTP);

 	// Username is by default your account's email address
-	// Note that storing your password in plain text is not a good idea
+	// Note that storing your password in plain text is generally
-	// and is used here as an example.
+	// not a good idea and is used here as an example.
 	Email->SetCredentials(TEXT("MyUsername"), TEXT("MyPassword"));

 	// Email targets